AlanHee/helloworld/README.md

 # helloworld

-A shell script for quickly to config termux or linux.
+A shell suit script for run termux and ubuntu system quickly.

 ### Why